sanghvirachna/realtimecodecollabrator/README.md

 # CollabCode - Real-Time Code Collaborator 🚀

 Welcome to our Real-Time Code Collaborator project!
-This platform is meticulously designed to empower developers worldwide, facilitating collaborative coding in real-time.
+This platform is meticulously designed to empower developers worldwide, facilitating collaborative coding in real-time and running the code.
 It's a space that nurtures seamless teamwork and accelerates the entire development process.
 ### Live Demo : https://realtimecodecollabarator.onrender.com/
 ## Features 🌟

 - **Real-Time Collaboration:** Work concurrently with multiple developers, witnessing changes in real-time.
 - **Multi-Language Support:** Code in your preferred language with support for C, C++, Java and Python.
-- **MERN Stack Architecture:** Harnessing the power of MongoDB, Express.js, React.js, and Node.js for a robust and scalable application.
+- **Run Code:** Run the code in the same environment.
+- **Rich Code Editor Features** Harnessing the power of CodeMirror, it has features of syntax highlighting for multiple languages, search and find code using (Ctrl + F )shortcut,  move your code line up-down using (Alt + up/down) arrow, code wrapper,etc.

 ## Technologies Used 🛠️